drbeco/wumpus/README.md

 Special thanks to:

-- Larry Holder (holder@cse.uta.edu) (version 1.0 and version 2.3)
+- Larry Holder (holder@wsu.edu) (version 1.0 and version 2.3)
 - Walter Nauber (walter.nauber@tu-dresden.de) (swi-prolog version)

-A very special thanks to Gregory Yob (in memoriam) and beloved wife kind enough to answer my call and share with me a picture to upload to his wikipedia page:
+A very special thanks to Gregory Yob (in memoriam) and beloved wife, who was kind enough to answer my call and share with me a picture to upload to his wikipedia page:

 https://en.wikipedia.org/wiki/Gregory_Yob